Meet the cast of Channel 5 thriller The Drowning

 Who is Ade?
 An employee at Jodie and Yasmin’s small gardening business.

-Where have I seen Babe Olusanmokun before?
+Where have I seen Babs Olusanmokun before?
 He played Clayton in the Black Mirror episode Black Museum, and has starred in The Widow, Roots, The Night Of, and Too Old to Die Young.

 Deirdre Mullins plays Kate